SethRobinson/aitools_server/README.md

 # AI Tools Server (made to be used with Seth's AI Tools front-end)

 This is a forked version of the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project - basically the same thing with some additional API features like background removal.

-Warning: I think this server requires an NVidia card, that's all I've tested it with
+Setup is the same, so check their github for better docs.

 ### This server is designed to be used with the [Seth's AI Tools Client](https://github.com/SethRobinson/aitools_client) <-- github page that has its download and screenshots/movies ###